lorenzo-stoakes/stanford-ai/ml/notes/notes.md

     |        ...         |        ...         |
     +--------------------+--------------------+

-Notation:-
+notation:-

-  m            = Number of training examples x's            = "input" variable / features y's            = "output" variable / "target" variable (x, y)         - one training example
+  m            = number of training examples x's            = "input" variable / features y's            = "output" variable / "target" variable (x, y)         - one training example
 (x^(i), y^(i)) - ith training example

-Here we say m = 47.
+here we say m = 47.

-E.g.
+e.g.
 x^(1) = 2104
 x^(2) = 1416
 y^(1) = 460

-The process is as follows:-
+the process is as follows:-

-Training Set -> Learning Algorithm -> h (hypothesis)
+training set -> learning algorithm -> h (hypothesis)

-The hypothesis takes the input, x, size of house and outputs an output, y, estimated price.
+the hypothesis takes the input, x, size of house and outputs an output, y, estimated price.

 h maps from x's to y's.

-Perhaps 'hypothesis' is not the best term to use for this, however it has stuck around from the early days of machine learning.
+perhaps 'hypothesis' is not the best term to use for this, however it has stuck around from the early days of machine learning.

-### How do we represent h? ###
+### how do we represent h? ###

     h_theta(x) = theta_0 + theta_1 * x

-    Shorthand: h(x)
+    shorthand: h(x)

     ^      /x h(x) = theta_0 + theta_1 x
     |    x/ x